Class CertificateAsyncClient

 Lists the deleted certificates in the key vault.
 Prints out the recovery id of each deleted certificate when a response has been received.

-certificateAsyncClient.listDeletedCertificates() .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(deletedCertificateResponse -> System.out.printf("Deleted Certificate's Recovery Id %s %n", deletedCertificateResponse.getRecoveryId()));
+certificateAsyncClient.listDeletedCertificates() .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(deletedCertificateResponse -> System.out.printf("Deleted Certificate's Recovery Id %s %n", deletedCertificateResponse.getRecoveryId()));- Parameters:

 - A